dhis2/maintenance-app-beta/docs/user/merging-metadata.md

 ## How to Merge Indicators {#indicators-merge}

 The indicator merge feature lets you combine multiple source indicators into a single target indicator.
+To use this feature you will need to have `Merge indicators` authority.

 Follow these steps to merge indicators:

 1. **Go to the Indicators List:**
-   Click on **Indicators -> Indicator** in the left-hand side (LHS) menu.
+   Click on **Indicators -> Indicator** in the left-hand side menu.

 2. **Select Source Indicators:**
    Check the boxes next to the indicators you want to merge.

 3. **Click the Merge Button:**
    In the multi-select toolbar at the top, click the **Merge** button.
+Note: This button will not appear if you do not have the `Merge indicators` authority.

 4. **Review Selected Indicators:**
    If needed, adjust the list of source indicators to include or remove any selections.